A note on Automatic Baire property: Baire property and Automatic Baire property

 \section{Baire property and Automatic Baire property}

 Automatic Baire property was introduced by Finkel \cite{LATA20/finkel,ijfcs21/finkel}.
 Here we define this variant of the usual Baire property and derive several of its properties.
-First we recall the following (see e.g. \cite{book/kuratowski66,Oxtoby80}). \begin{definition} \upshape{} A subset $F\subseteq X^{\omega}$ has the \emph{Baire property} if there is an open set $E\subseteq X^{\omega}$ such that their symmetric difference $F\ \Delta\ E$ is of first Baire category. \end{definition} \begin{theorem} Every Borel set of the Cantor space has the Baire property. \end{theorem} The Automatic Baire property requires the sets $E$ and $F\ \Delta\ E$ to be restricted in some sense to regular $\omega$-languages. \begin{definition}[Automatic Baire property] \upshape{} A subset $F\subseteq X^{\omega}$ has the \emph{Automatic Baire property} if
+First we recall the following (see e.g. \cite{book/kuratowski66,Oxtoby80}). \begin{definition} \upshape{} A subset $F\subseteq X^{\omega}$ has the \emph{Baire property} if there is an open set $E\subseteq X^{\omega}$ such that $F\ \Delta\ E$ is of first Baire category. \end{definition} \begin{theorem} Every Borel set of the Cantor space has the Baire property. \end{theorem} The Automatic Baire property requires the sets $E$ and $F\ \Delta\ E$ to be restricted in some sense to regular $\omega$-languages. \begin{definition}[Automatic Baire property] \upshape{} A subset $F\subseteq X^{\omega}$ has the \emph{Automatic Baire property} if there are regular $\omega$-languages $E, F'\subseteq X^{\omega}$ where $E$ is open and $F'$ is a $\Sigma_{2}$-set of first Baire category such that

+\end{definition} Then it holds the following. \begin{theorem}[\cite{LATA20/finkel,ijfcs21/finkel}] Every regular $\omega$-language has the Automatic Baire property. \end{theorem} Next we show that in Definition~\ref{def.ABaire} the requirement that $F'$ be a $\Sigma_{2}$-set can be dropped. \begin{corollary} Let $F$ be a regular $\omega$-language of first Baire category.
+Then there is a regular $\omega$-language $F'$ of first Baire category such that $F\subseteq F'$ and $F'$ is a $\Sigma_{2}$-set. \end{corollary} \begin{proof} Since $F$ is regular, in view of Theorem~\ref{th.finkel} there are regular $\omega$-lan\-guages $E, F'\subseteq X^{\omega}$ such that $E$ is open, $F'$ a $\Sigma_{2}$-set of first Baire category and \mbox{$F\ \Delta\ E\subseteq F'$}.
+Now the assertion follows from Property~\ref{pty.open}. \end{proof}